Sylvia Tidey

 Specialties

-I am a cultural anthropologist with an interest in the ethics of care in family intimacies amid particular socio–political notions of the good life.
+I am a cultural anthropologist with an interest in the politics and ethics of care in family intimacies amid particular socio–political notions of the good life.
 In my various research projects in Indonesia, I address how family expectations and obligations of care blur lines between corruption and good governance in local bureaucracies, and complicate health outcomes for transgender women in the context of HIV and LGBTQI activism.
-The questions that permeate my research are how globally circulating ideologies of improvement around health or government interact with on–the–ground governmental and health–related practices; how the normative dimensions of such ideologies contrasts with the ethical complexities of everyday life; and what role the maintenance of family ties plays in the construction of ethical personhood.
+The questions that permeate my research are how globally circulating ideologies of improvement around health or government interact with on–the–ground governmental and health–related practices; how the normative dimensions of such ideologies contrasts with the ethical complexities of everyday life; and what role the maintenance of family ties plays in the construction of political and ethical personhood.

 In my first research project I examined the continuation of civil service corruption in Indonesia in the aftermath of stringent anti–corruption measures meant to promote “good governance.”
 If anti–corruption did not succeed in decreasing corruption, so I asked, what did it do?
 In my first book, Ethics or the Right Thing: Corruption and Care in the Age of Good Governance (HAU Books 2022), I set out to answer this question.
 Based on intensive ethnographic fieldwork within government offices in the eastern Indonesian city of Kupang—which anti-corruption organization Transparency International awarded the unenviable title of being Indonesia’s most corrupt city—this book shows that good governance-inspired anti-corruption methods have not only enabled a continuation of existing forms of corruption but also facilitated the emergence of novel forms of corruption.
 Uniquely, it does so from the perspective of civil servants, who are so often considered to be the main culprits of corruption.
 This book offers a detailed, in-depth, and intimate intersubjective study of civil servants’ experiential-ethical navigation of an altered, uncertain, and opaque bureaucratic landscape.
 For many civil servants, anti-corruption measures are not experienced as a guarantor of a good life but as a threat to it—for, as I argue, it interrupts the caring responsibilities that make life livable in a poor, economically precarious province.
 Therefore, rather than being concerned with how not to be corrupt, the central challenge for civil servants is how to distinguish corruption from care.
 The central question this invites is not how to entice people to adhere to new rules and regulations in order to ensure a narrowly defined prescriptive and universal good, but rather how to ensure that anti-corruption efforts do not impede possibilities for forging worthwhile lives.
 At a more fundamental level, this book addresses the tension between modes of governance and the possibilities they afford for human flourishing.
 It argues for the importance of envisioning alternative possibilities for a governmental good in which care features centrally.